home-assistant/home-assistant.io/source/_integrations/drop_connect.markdown

 <div class="note">

-The broker broker address and port used for the DROP Hub must be the same as configured for the Home Assistant MQTT integration.
+The MQTT broker address and port used for the DROP Hub must be the same as configured for the Home Assistant MQTT integration.

 </div>